Bo Gritz: Military career

 Gritz began his military career when he enlisted in the Army on August 20, 1957, and attended Officer Candidate School (OCS).
 During the Vietnam War, Gritz commanded detachment "B-36" of the 5th Special Forces Group (Airborne).
 This detachment was a mixed American and Cambodian-Vietnamese MIKE Force composed predominantly of local mercenaries.
 They operated in the III Corps area of southern South Vietnam near the Cambodian border.
 Among his successful missions was the retrieval of the black box from a downed Lockheed U-2 spy plane in enemy territory in Cambodia in December 1966.

-After six years in Vietnam, Gritz served in a variety of assignments, including commanding Special Forces in Latin America from 1975 to 1977, serving as a Desk Officer for the Middle East, and acting as Chief of Congressional Relations for the Defense Security Agency (International Security Affairs) in the Office of the Secretary of Defense from 1977 to 1979.
+After six years in Vietnam, Gritz served in a variety of assignments, including commanding Special Forces in Latin America from 1975 to 1977, serving as a Desk Officer for the Middle East, and acting as Chief of Congressional Relations for the Defense Security Agency (International Security Affairs) in the Office of the United States Secretary of Defense from 1977 to 1979.
 He retired in 1979 at the rank of lieutenant colonel.
-Following his formal retirement, Gritz claims, with video evidence, to have trained the Afghan mujahideen in America on behalf of the government.
+Following his formal retirement, Gritz claimed, with video evidence, to have trained the Afghan mujahideen in the United States on behalf of the government.

 General William Westmoreland, in his memoir A Soldier Reports, cites Gritz as "The" American Soldier.
 Gritz received numerous military awards during his service, although some of these have been called into question.
-A memo regarding his awards and award recommendations during his time in Vietnam seems to indicate that Gritz was personally involved with the recommendation of some of his medals, including the Legion of Merit, and that some of his award recommendations cited the same missions and incidents, effectively awarding Gritz multiple medals for the same missions, including the Silver Star, Bronze Star, Air Medal and Army Commendation Medal.
+A memo regarding his awards and award recommendations during his time in Vietnam seems to indicate that Gritz was personally involved with the recommendation of some of his medals, including the Legion of Merit, and that some of his award recommendations cited the same missions and incidents, effectively awarding Gritz multiple medals for the same missions, including the Silver Star, Bronze Star Medal, Air Medal, and Army Commendation Medal.